azharrohiman/Assignment1_Basic_Introduction_cpp/readme.txt

 Instructions on how to compile, run and use the program:

-1) cd to folder containing cpp and h files.
+1) cd to folder containing cpp and h files. 'cd Assignment1'

 2) type 'make command' in terminal to create object and executable files